Dominykas97/benchmarker/README.md

 * `local_experiments`: experiments with standalone Java applications similar to the main Component class
   * `io_memory_tests`: does the I/O system use the right amount of memory?
 Barely.
   * `io_runtime_tests`: does the I/O system take the right amount of time?
 Usually.
+    * `linkedlist*` and `RandomList.java`: how long does it take to add a random number to a linked list?
   * `memory_tests`: does the main Component class use the right amount of memory?
 Yes!
   * `analysis*.R`: data analysis and plots using R
   * `Component.java`: versions of the original Component class adapted to be run without Flink